DavidB137/spsp/README.md

 Far layer protocols are used by *bridges* as concentrators.
 They collect all data published by clients and provide data from other sources.

-There's just one far layer protocol: MQTT.
+There are two far layer protocols: MQTT and local broker.
 More will come later.

 #### MQTT far layer